 OIST has a Campus Clinic service including an on-site doctor during working hours.
 If necessary, the clinic refers students to local health services.
 Excellent hospitals and clinics are available in Okinawa, and assistance with English and other languages is available.
 All OIST students also have accident and disaster insurance.

 The Ganjuu Wellbeing Service

 “Ganjuu” is an Okinawan word meaning ‘good, well, strong, healthy’.
 In order to thrive in the OIST environment, people need a certain level of Ganjuu.
 Qualified clinical psychologists and counsellors support and nurture Ganjuu in the whole of the OIST community, providing a range of services in both English and Japanese.
 If other languages are required they can work through interpreters.

 Students may choose among architecturally designed single, double, or family housing options that include kitchen and living rooms.
 Housing is located a short walk from amenities such as a convenience store and fitness gym, and close to the laboratory buildings.
 The apartments are all brand new with stunning sea views only a 5-minute walk from a beautiful beach.
 Students are expected to live on campus for the first year of their program, and are welcomed to stay longer.

-You can’t fully experience student life without social life.
-OIST offers a variety of extracurricular activities such as clubs, where students can participate in a range of activities from sports to arts clubs.
-The club activities also provide opportunities to interact and communicate with other members of OIST community, enriching students' social and cultural life in Okinawa.
+One cannot fully experience student life without social life.
+OIST offers a variety of extracurricular activities such as clubs, where students can participate in a wide range of activities from athletics to arts.
+The club activities form various interactions with individuals from in and out of OIST community, enriching students' social and cultural life in Okinawa.

 Student Support Section